SuperSecureHuman/Vendata-Hackthon/README.md

 There is some stop token issue with Phi - neverthless, the outputs are good enuf.

+  Update - Phi 2's custom modeling has issues with fill masking, which explains stop token issue.

 ## Links of Loras

 [CodeLlama Vendata](https://huggingface.co/SuperSecureHuman/code-llama-peft-vendata)